You are here

 Goal: Students will learn the basic functionality of ESP.

-Outcomes: Students are able to create parameterized geometry from scratch and export an attributed mesh for subsequent topology optimization, shape optimization, and/or concurrent shape/topo.
+Outcome: Students are able to create parameterized geometry from scratch and export an attributed mesh for subsequent shape optimization.

 Note: This session includes a 15-minute break.